 Anyway, back to journaling.

-I am forcing Grace to take more of the responsibility for her writing, especially in journal writing.
+I am asking Grace to take more of the responsibility for her writing, especially in journal writing.

 I want Grace to continue to work on her composition skills independent of her handwriting and physical sentence structure skills.
 I want her to compose thoughts fluently – sentences into paragraphs and paragraphs into pages – even if she can’t write them down yet.